As part of FSG's 50th anniversary programme we are pleased to be hosting a one day conference at Fort Brockhurst in Gosport.

 - Dirk Roeder – Forte Cultura who will be explaining how European cultural routes such as FORTE CULTURA operate on two levels: 1) the cultural route as a multiplier for cultural tourism in fortresses 2) The network as a catalyst for knowledge exchange and cooperation to promote and sustainably use fortified heritage.

-- NEW Dr. Olha Tikhonova is a Ukrainian architectural historian and conservator specializing in bastion castles and fortifications her topic will be From Defense to Commons: Community-Driven Reuse of Fortifications
+- Dr. Olha Tikhonova is a Ukrainian architectural historian and conservator specializing in bastion castles and fortifications her topic will be From Defense to Commons: Community-Driven Reuse of Fortifications

-- NEW Celia Clark, author of Barracks, Forts and Ramparts.
+- Celia Clark, author of Barracks, Forts and Ramparts.
 Regeneration Challenges for Portsmouth Harbour’s Defence Heritage (Tricorn Books 2020) who will summarise the successes and challenges experienced in Portsmouth.

 - Deniz Beck, who will speak about the work of the Sustainable Conservation Trust and her professional work as an architect on fortification sites including 'Hotwalls' and Fort Gilkicker